tshepang/blog-movies/content/movies/The Butler (2013).rst

-The most shocking thing about this overrated bore is that it was made Lee Daniels, the same guy who made `the most impressive movie made in the last few years`__.
+The most shocking thing about this overrated bore is that it was made by Lee Daniels, the same guy who made `the most impressive movie made in the last few years`__.
 It's fucking weird!
 It's among the most surprising things in all of my experiences watching movies.
 Not even a wonderful actor like Forest Whitaker pulled off a decent